 As the new presidential administration’s first quarter came to a close, we wanted to know: How do entrepreneurs think their small businesses will be affected by the first entrepreneur-turned-president?

-In March 2017, Infusionsoft surveyed 496 customers in the United States about the expected growth of their small businesses and their views on government policies that would positively or negatively impact their success.
+In March 2017, Infusionsoft partnered with TechValidate to survey 496 customers in the United States about the expected growth of their small businesses and their views on government policies that would positively or negatively impact their success.
 About 70 percent of the respondents identified as the owner of the business, with other responses coming from managers and administrators.